 - Transit Coverage: An additional transit policy was added for $500 annually to protect wines during shipping.

-By following these steps, the collector ensured their portfolio was fully protected against theft, spoilage, and unforeseen events.
+By following those steps carefully, the collector ensured their entire portfolio was protected against theft, spoilage, and unforeseen events, with no gaps in coverage and no ambiguity about valuation in the event of a claim.

 Tips for Filing a Wine Insurance Claim